 René joined the Motéma label with the 2011 release of Voice of My Beautiful Country, followed later that same year by Black Lace Freudian Slip.
 Her 2013 followup, I Wanna Be Evil: With Love To Eartha Kitt, earned a Grammy nomination in the Best Jazz Vocals category.

-The newest installment in her ever-expanding body of work is Sound of Red, a CD set for release on Motéma in April 2016.
-It’s her first album of all-original material, an 11-song set that provides insightful glimpses into the many small but profound turning points that are part of an individual life.
+The newest installment in her ever-expanding body of work is Sound of Red.
+Released April 2016 and her second Grammy nominated recording, Sound of Red is Rene’s her first album of all-original material, an 11-song set that provides insightful glimpses into the many small but profound turning points that are part of an individual life.
 René’s clever songcraft and sensual vocal delivery make those personal moments not only meaningful but enlightening to a broad audience.

 “I wanted to make a record that people could go back to again and again to excavate their emotions,” says René.
 “We cover things over every day.
 We have to in order to move through the day and move through our lives.
 We can’t always afford to be vulnerable to things like pain, loss, confusion, hurt and frustration.
 I want this record to provide some kind of architecture to provide support in those moments when our emotions are not necessarily happy ones.”